airswap/airswap-about/technology/delegate.md

   ) external;
 ```

-Rules can be be updated using `setRule` again or canceled using `unsetRule`.
+Rules can be updated using `setRule` again or deleted using `unsetRule`.

 ```typescript
   function unsetRule(